 - Any returned, undelivered, certified mail cards which were sent to all interested persons

 More info for Transfer a guardianship or conservatorship case to another state

 - The guardianship or conservatorship will be accepted by the other state

-- The incapacitated/protected person is physically present in or expected to move permanently to the other state
+- The incapacitated/protected person is already in the other state or is expected to move permanently to the other state

-- No objection has been made, or, if made, the person who objects hasn’t established the transfer would be against the interests of the incapacitated/protected person
+- No one has objected to the petition, or if someone has objected, they didn’t prove that the transfer would be against the interests of the incapacitated/protected person

-- Plans for care and services of the incapacitated person or management of the protected person’s affairs are reasonable and sufficient
+- Plans for care and services for the incapacitated person or management of their affairs are reasonable and sufficient